 7. If you’re tempted to run from your problems: Less by Andrew Sean Greer

 Finding himself invited to an ex boyfriend’s wedding (and unhappy with his unsuccessful novel-writing career), protagonist Arthur sets off on a worldwide tour.
 Attending literary events of questionable merit, Arthur explores Vietnam, Japan, Morocco, India, France and more.
 This topsy-turvy tale provides entertainment in a way only serial misfortune can.

 Wherever you’re traveling this summer, we hope a good book goes with you.
 And if you aren’t traveling, we hope a good book can take you new places.
-Leave your favorite book titles in the comments section and don’t forget to sign up for our newsletter so you don’t miss out on new blog content.
+Wherever you’re going, our bottled chai tea lattes are ready to go with you.
+Just shake, open and sip while paging through a really good book.